 - In fact, this effect is tripled:

-- Also present in Halo 3.
+- Halo: Present in Halo 2 and Halo 3.
 When a Covenant vehicle is destroyed (except for Brute manufactured ones) it will explode once then almost invariably produce a strange whine and explode again.
 This is justified as the vehicle's plasma coil going critical.

 - The fate of the evil space ship in the finale of Elite Beat Agents.